You’re not the end-user! The truth is when you build a design or cultivate an idea, it’s impossible to see it as others do.

 ● Find whether a user can complete a task (finding information, purchasing a product, clicking on the CTA)

 ● Know how much time it takes to complete the above task

 Identify areas that require a change to increase user experience

 4. Prioritize your task

-Don’t ask the user testing group to use the website in general.
+Don’t ask the user testing group to use the website in general, rather have them complete specific tasks on your website and observe how they behave using a usability testing tools.
+The software will make it possible to see where they struggle and tell you how many users were successful and other statistics.
 Ask them to complete a checkout process, sign up to the ecommerce website, or find specific information on the website.
 As usability testing is time-intensive, prioritize tasks based on their importance.